-Your Dublin exploration culminates in a tour of the Guinness Storehouse, where you will enjoy an exclusive tasting with a Guinness expert and learn to pour your own perfect pint.
+Your Dublin exploration culminates in a tour of the iconic Trinity College, where you will see the world-famous Book of Kells.
 We'll recommend some of our favorite spots for dinner this evening.

-Departing the city this morning, we'll drive through Ireland’s rolling green midlands.
+Departing the city this morning, we'll drive for 4 hours through Ireland’s rolling green midlands.
 We'll stop at The Rock of Cashel to explore the medieval castle and gothic chapel in this historic site that dates back millennia.

-After lunch, check into our 5* Relais & Chateaux hotel in the charming town of Kenmare.
+After lunch, check into our 5* hotel in the charming town of Kenmare.
 Enjoy a 60-minute treatment in the award-winning spa before joining the group for dinner in the brasserie.